 Since property taxes are determined by the assessed value of the property, your tax bill could see a shocking reduction—even if the price-per-square-foot is comparable to your previous home.

 2. Money Saved on Maintenance Costs

-With less space comes less time and materials spent on keeping your home pristine.
-A good rule of thumb to keep in mind is that the annual cost of maintaining the home is equal to one percent of the purchase price.
+With less space, you’ll spend less time and materials keeping your home pristine.
+A good rule of thumb to keep in mind is that the annual cost of maintaining the home is equal to 1% of the purchase price.
 So if you’re currently living in a $450,000 home that’s half empty, you can expect to spend roughly $4,500 a year on general maintenance.
 Another rule suggests that homeowners should allocate $1 per square foot.

 3. Lower Insurance Costs

 Homeowners’ insurance is not required by law, but it’s highly recommended and most mortgage providers will not allow you to borrow money without it.
 In most cases, a smaller home will mean a less valuable home, and homeowners can expect a lower premium.